 Regulus: The Heart of the Lion Talismans

-Introducing Regulus: The Heart of the Lion Talismans.
-Regulus, the alpha star at the heart of the Leo constellation, is also known as Cor Leonis, Latin for "Heart of the Lion."
+Regulus, the alpha star at the heart of the Leo constellation, is also known as Cor Leonis, Latin for “Heart of the Lion.”
 This regal star grants the qualities of a true leader, blending the might of Zeus with the courage of Ares.
 As one of the four Royal Stars, Regulus bestows courage, resilience, and a natural authority capable of overcoming adversity with a noble, independent spirit.
 As Hermes describes in Liber Hermetis Quadripartitis, a lion carved on garnet brings abundance, honor, joy to the heart, and triumph over sadness.
 According to the Bodleian Manuscript, Regulus talismans dispel anger, relieve melancholy, temper the spirit, and attract favor.
-Crafted for those who seek to embody the heart of the Lion, these talismans guide the wearer to walk with purpose, courage, and strength, fortified by the fearless spirit of Regulus.
+Crafted for those who seek to embody the heart of the Lion.

 Regulus Talisman: A Personal Reflection

-Of all the talismans I’ve created over the years, Regulus feels the most grounding.
-Only Deneb Algedi comes close, but has more of a protective energy whereas Regulus carries a braveness that washes one in serenity and brings grace to the feet so one might better feel the ground that holds them.
-The fiery heart of the Lion does not inflame what is already inflamed but rather the heat of the flaming heart tempers the inflamed body.
+Of all the talismans I’ve created over the years, Regulus feels one of the most grounding.
+Similar to Deneb Algedi, who has more of a protective energy whereas Regulus carries a braveness that felt like being washed in serenity when I first put them on.
+I feel they bring a grace to the feet so one might better feel the ground that holds them.
+Also I noted that the fiery heart of the Lion does not inflame what is already inflamed, but rather the heat of the flaming heart tempers an inflamed body and mind.

 I found myself thinking of the song “Be Brave” by Tropic of Cancer, an unusual connection given its cold-wave sound.
 Perhaps it was the title, or maybe the cooling synths and ambient drone mirrored the calming and tempering effect of Regulus, soothing the fires of a restless mind and body.
-“Be brave,” whispers Regulus—not to the mind, but directly from heart to heart.
+“Be brave,” whispers Regulus.

 The making of the Talisman